FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - **Save**

 ## PiedPiper Work
-You'll now write the Javascript code to act as PiedPiper, Intercom, and Slack, all in one.
+Your Javascript code will act as PiedPiper, Intercom, and Slack, all in one.
 You'll use the `fusionauth-example-5-minute-guide` Node.js app as the base to start from.
 If you have not worked through [that guide](https://fusionauth.io/docs/v1/tech/getting-started/5-minute-docker) and have the code available, please do so before continuing.

 - Set the `CLIENT_ID` and `CLIENT_SECRET` in your `.env` file to the values you recorded for the new PiedPiper Application in this [section](#create-piedpiper-application).
 - Note in the `package.json` file that the `@fusionauth/typescript-client` library is available for use.
 This is what will be calling the FusionAuth API to create Action instances.